LucianBuzzo/articles/mini-libs/article.markdown

 I thought it would be fun to try and wrap this up into a data binding framework but it wasn't particularly successful.
-Changing the values of elements through the global namespace was already to easy - wrapping it in another javascript function just didn't make any sense.
+Changing the values of elements through the global namespace was already too easy - wrapping it in another Javascript function just didn't make any sense.
 If you can come up with an interesting way to use this behaviour [send me a pull request](https://bitbucket.org/lbuzzo/awful-js/)!.